Frequently Asked Questions about the Parent Survey Data Collection

 Question 15: Where are the paper surveys for the school to send to the parent upon request?

 Copies of the paper surveys for each age and language are on the DPI Indicator 8 Parent Survey Guidance page.
-This link is sent via email in February to districts in the Procedural Compliance Self Assessment cycle.
-Please contact Daniel Parker (608) 266-5194 at DPI if you require a link to this web page.
+This link is sent prior to the survey window opening to districts in the Procedural Compliance Self Assessment cycle.
+Please contact DPI if you require a link to this web page.
 Download by clicking the link(s) for the language and age you need.
 Be sure to fill in the Username and Password on the paper survey before mailing.
 If no Username and Password is received, your district will not be credited with that survey response.

 Question 16: What address should be on the return envelope that is sent with a paper survey?